The-Code-Dose/thecodedose-website/_data/modules/2023-04-29-ternary-operator-in-javascript.md

 # Best Practices

 While the ternary operator can make your code more concise, it should be used carefully and only in situations where it improves readability and reduces the number of lines of code.
 When used properly, the ternary operator can make your code easier to read and understand.

-Read the next post in this series here: [What is Truthy and Falsy in JavaScript](https://www.thecodedose.com/blog/truthy_and_falsy_in_js)